Chart Color Schemes

 Burpengary East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the area expected to expand by 9,679 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 56.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts from ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future demographic trends predict exceptional growth, with the Burpengary East SA2 expected to expand by 9,717 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 69.9% over the 17 years.

 Frequently Asked Questions - Population